Junior Eurovision stars that have leaped into the Eurovision Song Contest

 Destiny won the Junior Eurovision 2015 Contest and gave Malta their second win in the Contest with ‘Not My Soul’, which she co-wrote.
 She won with a record amount of points at the time with a whopping eight set of douze points from Albania, Armenia, Australia, Bulgaria, San Marino, Serbia, Slovenia and the Kids Jury.

 In 2019 Destiny got a taste of the main Eurovision stage as a backing vocalist for Michela Pace’s Eurovision performance of ‘Chameleon’.
 The following year she managed to win the Maltese national final, X Factor Malta, for spot at Eurovision 2020.
 She was set to perform ‘All of My Love’ but unfortunately the Contest was cancelled due to COVID-19.
-Luckily Destiny is set to represent Malta again at Eurovision 2021.
+Luckily Destiny was internally selected to represent Malta again at Eurovision 2021.
+This time she made it to the stage with her anthemic pop entry 'Je me casse'.
+Destiny made it to the Grand Final and finished in 7th place, getting Malta back into the top 10 for the first time in 8 years.

 In 2016 Stefania entered Junior Eurovision 2016 as part of a trio called Kisses.
 They represented The Netherlands with ‘Kisses and Dancin’’ which finished in 8th place.

 Stefania comes from Greek family that live in Utrecht in The Netherlands where she grew up speaking Greek and Dutch.
 In 2020 Stefania was selected to represent Greece at Eurovision.
 She was set to perform ‘SUPERG!RL’ written by previous Eurovision song writers Dimitris Kontopoulos and Sharon Vaughn.
-Unfortuanelty Eurovision 2020 didn’t eventuate, but ERT announced that Stefania will return to represent Greece yet again for the Eurovision 2021 Contest.
+Unfortunately Eurovision 2020 didn’t eventuate, but ERT announced that Stefania will return to represent Greece yet again for the Eurovision 2021 Contest.
+This year she made it to the Eurovision Grand Final stage with 'Last Dance' and finished in 10th place.
+It was the first time in eight years since Greece was last in the top 10.

 Secondly Monica who represented Armenia in the 2008 Junior Contest with the song ‘Im Ergi Hnchyune’ went on to being backing vocalist in two Eurovision performances.
 Firstly in 2016 for Iveta Mukuchyan with ‘LoveWave’ and most recently in 2018 for Sevak Khanagyan’s ‘Qami’.